hypulse/pomodoro-timer-js/README.md

 # Pomodoro Timer Component

-This is a prototype for a class-based Pomodoro timer widget built with vanilla JavaScript.
+A prototype for a class-based Pomodoro timer widget built with vanilla JavaScript.
+This is a personal example to explore better widget structure.

 ## Deisgn Considerations